Abhishek5282/MovieFlex/README.md

 ## API Credit
-All the images and data used in project is taken from https://developers.themoviedb.org/3/getting-started/introduction
+All the images and data used in the project are taken from https://developers.themoviedb.org/3/getting-started/introduction
 ## Demo